zoundibona/kubesec_automation/README.md

 # CONCLUSION

-Kubesec is great tool to scan manifest file, but combining Webhook and kubesec gives an advantage as it allows the Webhook to check the manifest file before returning a response to the API server.
+Kubesec is great tool to scan manifest files, but combining Webhook and kubesec gives an advantage as it allows the Webhook to check the manifest file before returning a response to the API server.